msmbuilder/msmbuilder/docs/contributing.rst

 suite of tests to (1) verify your feature is working as intended and (2) will not be broken in the future.
 Describe the feature in the :ref:`changelog<changelog>` by editing ``docs/changelog.rst``.
 Provide literature citations if applicable.
-Add an example IPython notebook that demonstrates your new feature.
+We encourage you to add an example IPython notebook that demonstrates your new feature.
 It should run quickly and make a pretty plot.
+This is a great way to advertise your new feature.
 If you need help or clarification on any of these points, open a pull request and we'll be more than happy to help.

 Tests